yargich/GetJamfSite/README.md

 - `getJamfSite.zsh` should be run as a script in a policy at some kind of regular interval (daily, weekly, or whatever need your organization has) and takes the following
 parameters:
-	- $4 is your Jamf server's URL
+	- $4 is your Jamf server's URL (without the trailing slash)
 	- $5 is the base-64 encoded credentials to an account with read access to whatever computer objects you want to search (in most cases, the full Jamf server)
 	- $6 is set up for script testing -- put `test` in this variable to check